tobac-project/tobac/doc/developer_guide/code_reviews.md

-Here's your file converted to MyST Markdown: markdown(code-reviews)=
 # Code reviews

 Before anything is merged into the release branch (`RC_*`), we require that one reviewer accepts the code changes of a pull request.